-- L1 will maintain a temperature of about 40 °C ideal for gently melting butter or chocolate. - L2 will maintain a temperature of about 90 °C ideal for simmering (bring the pan to the boil and then select L2 to keep soups, sauces, stews, etc at an optimal simmer).
+L1 will maintain a temperature of about 40 °C - ideal for gently melting butter or chocolate.

+L2 will maintain a temperature of about 90 °C - ideal for simmering (bring the pan to the boil and then select L2 to keep soups, sauces, stews, etc at an optimal simmer).

-The maximum time this setting can be used is 2 hours, after which the hob will switch off automatically.
-If required, you can immediately restart the Low Temperature function by reactivating L1 or L2.
+The maximum time this setting can be used is 2 hours.
 To increase the heat, just turn the control knob to the required level.